Last updated: March 23, 2026

 16. Dine Aboard an Old-Fashioned Tram

 A certain romantic allure is associated with train travel, where you can watch the world pass by outside your window.
 In Milan, this nostalgia has been beautifully captured by ATMosfera, a concept that transforms two of the city's historic trams into moving restaurants.
-Offering lunch and dinner runs, these trams allow dining while exploring Milan's streets.
-Picture yourself savouring a sumptuous five-course meal as the tram gracefully meanders through the city, giving you a unique perspective of Milan's charm.
+Offering lunch and dinner runs, these trams allow passengers to dine while exploring Milan's streets.
 In recent years, ATMosfera has even introduced the option to book an entire tram for exclusive private events.
 This makes it a splendid choice for birthdays, weddings, and other special occasions.

 17. Step into Wes Anderson's Dream Café

 Film director Wes Anderson is renowned for his meticulous attention to detail and whimsical aesthetics, and Milan's Bar Luce is a testament to his unique vision.
 Designed by Anderson for Fondazione Prada, Bar Luce is a café that feels like a living embodiment of one of his films.
 As you step inside, you'll be transported to a bygone era, with vintage pinball machines, a jukebox, veneered wood wall panels, and a delightful palette of bubblegum pink and powder blue Formica furniture.
-The café's aesthetic pays homage to popular Italian aesthetics from the 1950s and 1960s, mirroring the sensibilities of many of Anderson's film sets, especially 'The Grand Budapest Hotel.'
+The café's aesthetic pays homage to popular Italian aesthetics from the 1950s and 1960s, mirroring the sensibilities of many of Anderson's film sets, especially 'The Grand Budapest Hotel.
+It is, without question, one of the most photographed and conversation-worthy things to do in Milan for design lovers.

 18. Browse Vintage Furniture at Nilufar

-Milan is synonymous with design and elegance, and few places, as well as Nilufar, capture this essence.
+Milan is synonymous with design and elegance, and few places, including Nilufar, capture this essence.
 Owned by design dealer Nina Yashar, this establishment is a treasure trove of 20th-century Italian furniture.
-While Yashar has operated her gallery on Via della Spiga since 1979, it was in 2015 that she unveiled Nilufar, a massive warehouse showcasing her meticulously curated collection of vintage and contemporary design pieces.
+While Yashar has operated her gallery on Via della Spiga since 1979, she unveiled Nilufar in 2015, a massive warehouse showcasing her meticulously curated collection of vintage and contemporary design pieces.
 Expect to encounter quirky, eclectic furniture and the epitome of Milanese style.
-Whether you're a design enthusiast or appreciate the artistry of fine craftsmanship, Nilufar offers a unique opportunity to immerse yourself in the world of Milanese design.
+Whether you're a design enthusiast or appreciate the artistry of fine craftsmanship, Nilufar offers a unique opportunity to immerse yourself in the world of Milanese design as one of top things to do in Milan.

 Vintage Furniture at Nilufar